josephj/fabric-config/my_patterns/refactor_react_component/system.md

   - For `get`, use the optional chaining instead
 - Place the spread operator at the end of the props unless overwritting the previous props might be an issue.
 - Keep using reusable components under `@ignt/shared/ui` or `@ignt/shared/ui/pie`
+  - `FieldSet` is deprecated, replace them to Chakra UI Form elements.
 - For naming, you don't have to be over-specified.
 Take the following example as considerations.
   - `type BankAccountFormProps` can be `type Props`
   - `const bankAccountFormSchema` can be `const schema`